-Parameter Settings Operation Type (page EN-25) Description Remarks © USB flash drive mode MIDI, Storage Default: MIDI D The Digital Piano enters MIDI mode automatically when it is connected to a computer by a USB cable.
-Select storage when saving Recorder memory song data to a computer or when loading computer song data to Digital Piano memory. (page EN-46) After this setting is changed to Storage, the GRAND PIANO 1, GRAND PIANO 2, and R lamps will flash, and all other lamps will be unlit.
+Parameter Settings Operation Type (page EN-20) Description Remarks 1 USB flash drive mode MIDI, Storage Default: MIDI D The Digital Piano enters MIDI mode automatically when it is connected to a computer by a USB cable.
+Select storage when saving Recorder memory song data to a computer or when loading computer song data to Digital Piano memory. (page EN-28) After this setting is changed to Storage, the GRAND PIANO 1, GRAND PIANO 2, and R lamps will flash, and all other lamps will be unlit.
 All Digital Piano operations are disabled at this time.
 Each press of the USB device mode keyboard key toggles between the MIDI and storage modes.
-1 Local control Off, On Default: On D Selecting "Off" for Local control cuts off the Digital Piano's sound source, so no sound is produced by the Digital Piano when keys are pressed. ® Send channel 1 to 16 Default: 1 В Specifies one of the MIDI channels (1 through 16) as the Send channel, which is used for sending MIDI messages to an external device.
-4 Audio Recorder Volume 00 to 42 Default: 42 В You can adjust the volume level of audio data recorded to a USB flash drive.
-The volume level cannot be adjusted while recording.
+2 Local control Off, On Default: On D Selecting "Off" for Local control cuts off the Digital Piano's sound source, so no sound is produced by the Digital Piano when keys are pressed.
+3 Send channel 1 to 16 Default: 1 В Specifies one of the MIDI channels (1 through 16) as the Send channel, which is used for sending MIDI messages to an external device.
 Operation tone Off, On Default: On D Selecting "Off" disables sounding of the operation tone whenever a keyboard key is pressed while the FUNCTION is depressed.
 This setting is retained even when the Digital Piano is turned off.
-Panel lock Off, On Default: Off D Selecting "On" for this setting locks the Digital Piano's buttons (except for the \circlearrowleft (Power) button and the buttons required for unlock), so no operation can be performed.
+3 Panel lock Off, On Default: Off D Selecting "On" for this setting locks the Digital Piano's buttons (except for the $\circlearrowleft$ (Power) button and the buttons required for unlock), so no operation can be performed.
 Turn on operation lock when you want to protect against unintentional button operations.
+2 Auto Resume Off, On Default: Off D When On is selected for this setting, the Digital Piano will remember its settings whenever it is turned off, and restore them when power is turned on again.
+When Off is selected, settings are reset to their initial defaults whenever the Digital Piano is turned on.
+The settings below are not remembered, even if Auto Resume is enabled.
+Duet Mode Layered Tune LR (part) setting Local Control